FracturedDiamond/VirtualReality_Portfolio/README.md

 - **_Development_**

-  This is the development project from chapter three, where the player can use the balloon gun and make balloons appear, and can then pop the balloons with a throwable ball.
+  This is the development project from chapter four, which is an upgraded version of zombies vs. cyclops, with a water hose that can be activated via new UI controls.

   _Scene View_